 If you are typically a long-term trader (positions over a year), then you should keep in mind that there will be very different tax consequences for short trading, and you’ll need to make sure your income records are up to date and that you are withholding enough money to cover your debt to your local tax authority.
 If you make money from a sale, and then you lose it again, keep in mind that you still owe taxes on the first big win.

 Example of a cryptocurrency short position

 Jimmy believes that the current crypto market is a bubble waiting to pop.
 He decides that Bitcoin is ready for a major decline, and he wants to short it.
 He borrows some coins from the exchange or brokerage on margin and sells them.

-As he believed, the market begins to decline, and the price of Bitcoin drops.
-Using the profit he made from the short, he can now buy back more Bitcoin than he had, pay back the exchange and still take a profit.
+As he believed, the market begins to go down, and the price of Bitcoin drops.
+Using the profit he made from shorting, he can now buy back more Bitcoin than he had, pay back the exchange and still take profit.

 You should close a short position when you see that the market is going into recovery.
 It can sometimes be difficult to judge the crypto bottom, but the good news is that with a short, you’ve already made your profit.
 You’re simply waiting for the price to fall so you can gain more of whatever cryptocurrency you’re shorting.

 Closing a short works pretty much the same way as closing any other position.
 You sell the asset, and the sale is recorded.
 If you purchased that asset on margin from the brokerage, then you’ll also need to purchase the same amount of coins or tokens that were loaned to you and return them to the brokerage.

 Is a short position in crypto trading good or bad